Services

 Warning

-In order to enable the RestService
+In order to enable the RestService, the

-plugin has to be enabled as well.
+SqliteRegistry plugin has to be enabled as well.

 Available configuration options